Help Transform Recovery1‑3

 Opioids can cause sleep-related breathing disorders, e.g., central sleep apnea (CSA), sleep-related hypoxemia.
 Opioid use increases the risk of CSA in a dose-dependent fashion.
 Consider decreasing the opioid using best practices for opioid taper if CSA occurs.

-Strongly consider prescribing naloxone at the time SUBLOCADE is initiated or renewed because patients being treated for opioid use disorder have the potential for relapse, putting them at risk for opioid overdose.
-Educate patients and caregivers on how to recognize respiratory depression and, if naloxone is prescribed, how to treat with naloxone.
-Emphasize the importance of calling 911 or getting emergency help, even if naloxone is administered.
+Strongly consider recommending or prescribing an opioid overdose reversal agent (e.g., naloxone, nalmefene) at the time SUBLOCADE is initiated or renewed because patients being treated for opioid use disorder have the potential for relapse, putting them at risk for opioid overdose.
+Educate patients and caregivers on how to recognize respiratory depression and, if a reversal agent is recommended or prescribed, how to treat an opioid overdose.
+Emphasize the importance of calling 911 or getting emergency help, even if an opioid overdose reversal agent is administered.

 Risk of Serious Injection Site Reactions: The most common injection site reactions are pain, erythema and pruritus with some involving abscess, ulceration, and necrosis.
 Some cases resulted in surgical depot removal, debridement, antibiotic administration, and SUBLOCADE discontinuation.
 The likelihood of serious injection site reactions may increase with inadvertent intramuscular or intradermal administration.
 Carefully review injection technique.